Keyboard shortcuts

 Profiles

-The first time you "log into" FOKS using a given key, it creates a "profile" linked to that key.
-Each profile contains information about the key, including the key name, what kind of key it is (device, backup, or Yubikey), and other information about the key.
+The first time you "log into" FOKS using a given key, it creates a "profile" on disk which contains information about the key, including the key name, what kind of key it is (device, backup, bot token, or Yubikey), and the server and username who "owns" the key.
+Profiles do not contain any secret keys.

-• For device keys, the profile contains information about how and where they key is stored on the computer.
+• For device keys, the profile contains the key's name, user information (server and username), and information about how and where the secret key is stored on the computer.
 The Key Storage page has more detail about this.

 It's also possible to have no active profile.
-In this case, foks will not be able to do anything involving encrypted data.
+In this case, foks will not be able to do anything (other than create or log into a user account).

 Commands